 Must have served as a member of a Student Government Association Committee or as an organization executive board member for a minimum of two semesters prior to swearing in.
 The semester in which the election occurs may count as the second semester.

 No member of the Executive Branch may be an Executive Board member of any organization which reports directly to the Legislative Branch at any point during his or her term.

+Compensation for Executive Board

+Tuition Remission

+The amount of tuition remission received by the each executive board member shall be determined by the Office of Student Development and Campus Activities.

+Stipend

+The amount of stipend received by each member of the executive board shall be determined by the legislative branch of Student Government Association.

 The Executive Advisor